How to write a business plan for a lighting equipment manufacturer?

 The sources and uses table also highlights what the starting cash position will be.
 This is key for startups as the business needs to have sufficient funding to sustain operations until the break-even point is reached.

-The written part of a manufacturer of lighting equipment business plan plays a key role: it lays out the plan of action you intend to execute to seize the commercial opportunity you've identified on the market and provides the context needed for the reader to decide if they believe your plan to be achievable and your financial forecast to be realistic.
+The written part of a lighting equipment manufacturer business plan plays a key role: it lays out the plan of action you intend to execute to seize the commercial opportunity you've identified on the market and provides the context needed for the reader to decide if they believe your plan to be achievable and your financial forecast to be realistic.

 - The executive summary